 The relationship between money and SUDs is complex: not only can addiction destroy someone’s finances, the challenges inherent in rebuilding one’s finances after addiction make it even more difficult to recover.

-True Link’s national survey, which is among the first to quantify the relationship between money and substance use disorder (SUD).
+True Link’s national survey is among the first to quantify the relationship between money and substance use disorder (SUD).
 In the study, people reported ways in which addiction destroys a person's finances, as well as how the challenge of rebuilding a financial life can impede recovery:

 True Link Financial conducted a nationally representative survey of 341 Americans aged 18 and older, 149 of whom (44%) report having a loved one with an SUD.2 For example: